SarahHenze/QPuB/README.md

 ## Examples

-   The **examples** folder contains two toy examples of endopeptidase digestion and a gp100<sub>40-52</sub> digestion by 26S proteasomes.
+   The **examples** folder contains two toy examples of endopeptidase digestion, one exopeptidase digestion, and a gp100<sub>40-52</sub> digestion by 26S proteasomes.
 In order to run these examples, execute the following commands in the terminal **assuming your current directory is the QPuB-master**

    ### Example 1: Endopeptidase digestion without noise
    ```sh